monicahq/old_mobile_app/README.md

 If you have installed Monica on a server accessible from outside (a local or global network), you will have to change the Monica Url server on the login page (set as https://app.monicahq.com by default).

 :warning: You will also have to fill in the new MOBILE_CLIENT_ID and MOBILE_CLIENT_SECRET environment variables in your instance.
 If it's your first installation, you likely have to generate those keys from your server by running `php artisan passport:client --password`.
-[See the Monica wiki for more information](https://github.com/monicahq/monica/wiki/Mobile-application)
+[See the Monica docs for more information](https://github.com/monicahq/monica/blob/master/docs/installation/mobile.md).

 ## Running the app locally